b0ryakha/Moonshine-Lua-loader/Documentation.md

 | w     | ```size_t``` | Width, default = window width         |
 | h     | ```size_t``` | Height, default = window height       |

-Takes a screenshot of the window and saves it.
+Takes a screenshot of the window and saves it (make sure the screen has not been updated by window.display).

 ---